mcwitt/mcwitt.github.io/index.md

   <img alt="me" src="images/me.jpg">
 </figure>

-I'm a PhD candidate in Physics at the [University of California, Santa Cruz][UCSC], advised by [Peter&nbsp;Young][Peter].
-My main research focus is the application of computational methods to the study of disordered systems, especially [spin glasses][].
-Recently I've also been interested in data science and machine learning and started this blog to share my experiences learning the tools of the trade.
+I'm a recent PhD in Physics from UC Santa Cruz, transitioning into data science and machine learning.
+My primary interests include predictive modeling, deep learning, algorithms, and data visualization.
+This blog is intended to share my experiences in the transition from academia to data science in industry.

 [UCSC]: http://www.ucsc.edu
 [Peter]: http://young.physics.ucsc.edu